 One of Alaska’s greatest weaknesses will become our greatest strength.
 We approach this knowing it is about the student, not the teacher, not a union.
 These students are our future.
 And we approach the situation with the understanding that the P in PTA is for Parent.
 The parents are the ones responsible for their child’s education.

 As a soldier I was taught that you never point out a problem without offering a solution.
 I hope to do so here.
 My ideas may not be the best ideas possible and I am happy to hear all ideas.
 But ultimately, the yea or nay falls upon the desk of the governor of our state.

-There was a time when Alaska had a good education system turning out graduates ready to take their place in the world.
+There was a time when Alaska had an education system turning out graduates ready to take their place in the world.
 Nowadays, we graduate kids who go on to university and have to take remedial Math and English as they learned so little here.
 We spend more than twice as much as our next closest competitor and our education system ranks close to last… or dead last in the entire nation.

 As a soldier, I learned to look at my own weaknesses and strive to make them strengths.
 THIS we will do, Alaska.
 But how?

 I spent my time in school (pre-college) in the late ‘60s through the ‘70s.
 All of it before the invention of the Department of Education.
 We had schools that demanded much, but delivered much.
 Perhaps the way we were taught was the best way possible.
 Perhaps there is something better than what we had.
 But one thing is sure; the way we are doing it now is not the best way possible.
 And as I pointed out to one voter, if we are not striving to be number one, we are losing ground.
-We’re not even striving to be number forty-nine anymore.
+It seems that we’re not even striving to be number forty-nine anymore.

 There are organizations for home school kids that allow for such things as extracellular sports, proms and all that.
 But Mom and Dad at home are the ones who say what their kids are to be taught.